SandroMaglione/hypermedia-project-polimi-21/README.md

 - `section/FeatureSection.vue`: Shared between multiple routes.
 It contains a layout with an image on the left and a title and description on the right.
 Used to highlight specific section in multiple pages of the website.
 - `section/TestimonialsSection.vue`: Layout list for the testimonials section of the website (inside `aboutus.vue`).

-### Other
+### Base

-- `OrientationInfo.vue`: Components used to display information about the current and previous pages.
+- `base/OrientationInfo.vue`: Components used to display information about the current and previous pages.
-- `SectionTitle.vue`: Shared style and layout for the title of each section of the website.
+- `base/SectionTitle.vue`: Shared style and layout for the title of each section of the website.
-- `Chat.vue`: Contains the code to display and use the chatbot in the website.
+- `base/Chat.vue`: Contains the code to display and use the chatbot in the website.
 It is included in all pages inside `default.vue` layout.

 ## Plugins

+- `supabase`: Backend-as-a-service plugin.
+Includes functions to fetch data from backend.
+- `mmcc`: Setup for chatbot functionalities.

 # Additional comments